medikoo/dbjs/README.md

 ***Important: dbjs already powers sophisticated projects, but it's still under heavy development.
 It's API is not yet in stable state and is subject to changes***

+_If you need help with dbjs, please don't hesitate to ask on dedicated mailing list: [dbjs-engine@googlegroups.com](https://groups.google.com/forum/#!forum/dbjs-engine)_

 ### Installation
 #### NPM